vermeil11/sequra_test/dbt-cloud-70403103958178-sequra-test-main/README.md

 - Why is a customer considered recurring if he makes two purchases from the same merchant in the same month?
 It could be a case of two successive orders that don't demonstrate loyalty.
 - Why isn't the default ratio requested on the output of part 2?

-I did my best and look forward to meeting you at a future meeting.
+I did my best and am excited to meet you at a future meeting.

 Maxime Rosa